EDePasquale/DoubletDecon/README.md

 * Decon_called_freq = percentage of doublets called in each cluster by deconvolution analysis.
 * Final_doublets_groups = new groups file containing only doublets.
 * Final_nondoublets_groups = new groups file containing only non doublets.
+* Synth_doublet_info = synthetic doublet deconvolution values output for quality control.

 # Example #

 Data for this example can be found in this GitHub, and in combination with the below function calls, can reproduce the results from Figure 5 (Identification of Experimentally Verified Doublets from PBMC) of the bioRxiv pre-print.

+Update: This figure may change for the final publication as some of the functions work differently in Version 1.0.1.
+The example will still work but it will no longer exactly match the preprint.

 ```javascript
 location="/Users/xxx/xxx/" #Update as needed